 This means that (1) you basically get a second chance if you don't so well on the midterm and (2) you must show up to both the midterm and the final.
 If you need to miss either exam because of a documented medical emergency, contact the instructor immediately.

 Before each class there will be some assigned reading.
 You are expected to do the reading and have at least a vague understanding of the concepts that will be discussed in class.
 This will allow us to spend the lecture time to solidify your understanding.
 Asking and answering questions in class, on Piazza, or during office hours counts towards your class participation.

-The course structure and many of the ideas are influenced or directly from Stefan Savage, Kirill Levchenko, and Hovav Shacham.
+The course structure and many of the ideas and slides are influenced or directly from Kirill Levchenko, Dan Boneh, Stefan Savage, Hovav Shacham, and John Mitchell.

 Academic integrity and student conduct¶